-When this blog was first conceived sometime last year, I had a pretty good idea I would be ready and able to retire early at some point.
-Crunching numbers and considering some family dynamics, I came up with a five to six year plan to retire quite comfortably with a healthy margin of safety.
+Crunching numbers and considering some family dynamics, I came up with a roughly five-year plan to retire quite comfortably with a healthy margin of safety.

 When is the best time to retire?